 Carnival® World Mastercard® vs. Chase Sapphire Preferred® Card

 Another great general travel card to consider is the Chase Sapphire Preferred® Card.
-You'll earn Ultimate Rewards® points 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
+You'll earn Ultimate Rewards® points 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases.

 That means you'll earn at least as many points by using the Chase Sapphire Preferred® Card as the Carnival® World Mastercard®.
 Plus, Ultimate Reward points are more valuable than FunPoints.
 You can redeem Ultimate Reward points toward travel through the Chase Travel Portal or through the Pay Yourself Back tool at a rate of 1.25 cents per point.